-- Coaching others step-by-step without them understanding your help. - Making your work publicly available in a way that other students (current or future) can access your solutions, even if others' access is accidental or incidental to your goals. - Helping someone else to copy code or written assignments (from you or other sources) that would be in violation of the course Collaboration Policy. - Writing, using, or submitting a program that attempts to alter or erase grading information or otherwise compromise security of course resources. - Lying to course staff.
+- Coaching others step-by-step without them understanding your help. - Making your work publicly available in a way that other students (current or future) can access your solutions, even if others' access is accidental or incidental to your goals. - Helping someone else to copy code or written assignments (from you or other sources) that would be in violation of the course Collaboration Policy. - Writing, using, or submitting a program that attempts to alter or erase grading information or otherwise compromise security of course resources. - Re-writing or otherwise modifying the commit history of your GitHub repository. - Lying to course staff.